 Symptomatic hemolysis requiring transfusions

 Monoclonal antibodies that bind to C5 and act as terminal complement inhibitors (eg, eculizumab) have changed the course of the disorder.
 They are given to all patients who require treatment.
 Complement inhibition reduces transfusion requirements, thromboembolism risk, and symptoms and improves quality of life.
-However, this therapy also increases the risk of infection with Neisseria meningitidis, so patients should receive the meningococcal vaccine Meningococcal Vaccine The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
-Current vaccines are directed... read more or initiate prophylactic antibiotic treatment at least 14 days before starting therapy .
+However, this therapy also increases the risk of infection with Neisseria meningitidis, so patients should receive the meningococcal vaccine Meningococcal Vaccine The meningococcal serogroups that most often cause meningococcal disease in the United States are serogroups B, C, and Y. Serogroups A and W cause disease outside the United States.
+Current... read more or initiate prophylactic antibiotic treatment at least 14 days before starting therapy .

 Supportive measures include oral iron and folic acid supplementation and sometimes transfusions.
 Corticosteroids (eg, prednisone 20 to 40 mg orally once a day) can control symptoms and stabilize RBC values in > 50% of patients and can be used when complement inhibition is unavailable.
 However, due to the adverse effects of long-term use, corticosteroids should be avoided for long-term treatment.